 - Practice good sleep hygiene.
 Make your bedroom or sleeping space as comfortable, quiet and dark as possible.

-According to St-Onge, we should prioritize sleep the same way we do other healthy activities such as exercise and diet.
+You should prioritize sleep the same way you do other healthy activities such as exercise and diet.